arpan-xalxo/QuesGenerator/README.md

 Question Generator
 A question generator application built with Next.js and TypeScript.
-This project allows users to generate questions from a given set of data.
+This project allows users to generate questions from a given pdf file.

 Features
 Next.js: A React framework for server-side rendering and static site generation.